Four foreigners working at power plant kidnapped in Libya, official says

 Kidnapping is rife across Libya, which has been in turmoil since an uprising unseated autocratic leader Muammar Gaddafi in 2011.
 Work at the Ubari plant has been going on for years, disrupted periodically by tribal clashes or other security problems.

-(Reporting by Ayman al-Warfalli; Writing by Ulf Laessing; Editing by Kevin Liffey)
+(Reporting by Ayman al-Warfalli; Writing by Ulf Laessing; Editing by Kevin Liffey and Alison Williams)